-\ The "Truck" system, as applied to labour, was one by which the master obtained the labour of his servants in exchange for goods or commodities on which it is stated be generally secured a profit.
-The system is now almost entirely suppressed by the various statutes enacted. † New South Wales Acts, unrepealed in Queensland after Separation in 1859.
+^{} The "Truck" system, as applied to labour, was one by which the master obtained the labour of his servants in exchange for goods or commodities on which it is stated he generally secured a profit, The system is now almost entirely suppressed by the various statutes enacted. † New South Wales Acts unrepealed in Queensland after Separation in 1859.

 - 2. Benefits sought to be Conferred by the Acts.-(i.)
 General Provisions.
 The legislation enacted has generally had for its object the shortening of hours, improving and fixing standard rates of wages, provision of sanitary accommodation, ventilation and cleansing of premises, safeguarding from accident, and general amelioration of the conditions of labour, particularly that of females and children, in factories.
 The principal provisions of these statutes are set out in the table hereinafter. - (ii.)
 Historical.
-The first Australian Factories Act was passed in 1873 in Victoria. and became law on 1st January, 1874.
+The first Australian Factories Act was passed in 1873 in Victoria, and became law on 1st January, 1874.
 It was entitled "The Supervision of Workrooms and Factories Statute," and contained only six sections.
-The existing Victorian Act. passed in 1905, contained originally 163 sections, and is now extended by four amendments of 35, 40, 6, and 54 sections respectively.
-There are, moreover, numerous regulations in force under its authority.
-The three principal provisions in the Act of 1873 were (a) that any place in which not less than ten persons were engaged for hire in manufacturing goods should be constituted a factory; (b) that such factories as to building, sanitation, etc., should be subject to regulations made by the Central Board of Health; and (c) that no female should be employed for more than eight hours in any one day without the permission of the Chief Secretary.
+Its principal provisions were (a) that any place in which not less than ten persons were engaged for hire in manufacturing goods should be constituted a factory; (b) that such factories, as to building, sanitation, etc., should be subject to regulations made by the Central Board of Health; and (c) that no female should be employed for more than eight hours in any one day without the permission of the Chief Secretary.
 The administration of the Act was entrusted entirely to the local Boards of Health, and the system was found to be less effective than was hoped.
 The conditions which have given rise to trouble in the old world tended to reproduce themselves in the young and growing industries of the States.
-Factory workers had to contend with the absence of security for a living wage; unsatisfactory sanitary surroundings; and unchecked and unscrupulous competition of Chinese in certain trades.
+Factory workers had to contend with the absence of security for a living wage, unsatisfactory sanitary surroundings, and unchecked and unscrupulous competition of Chinese in certain trades.
 The advocacy of legislation to control the conditions of employment became pronounced in Victoria in 1880, and a strike of tailoresses in Melbourne in 1882 led to a recognition of the real state of affairs.
 As a result of unsatisfactory working under the local governing bodies, and on account of agitation of the operatives, a commission was appointed in 1883, and reported the necessity of legislation for the regulation of factories, and in particular pointed out the fact that men were compelled to toil for as many as eighteen hours and women sixteen hours a day.
 It also shewed that the condition of out-workers was very undesirable, and that the apprenticeship system was frequently used to obtain labour without remuneration, apprentices being dismissed upon asking for payment at the end of their time.
 The Factories and Shops Act 1884, while providing for the suppression of many evils in respect of accommodation and lengthy hours, did not touch the two last mentioned.
 It provided for Government inspection, and also that six persons should constitute a factory if the premises were situated in a city, town or borough.
 In 1887 a short amending Act was brought in to remedy some defects that were found to exist.
 Its principal provision was that any place in which two or more Chinese were engaged should be deemed a factory.
 In 1893 a further enactment reduced the number of persons constituting a factory to four.
-Another Royal Commission sat in 1895, resulting in the Act of 1896, which dealt with matters previously untouched, and the system of regulation was carried on by the Act of 1900 and the complete codification of the law in 1905.
+Another Royal Commission sat in 1895, resulting in the Act of 1896, which dealt with matters previously untouched, and the system of regulation was carried on by the Act of 1900 and the complete codification of the law in 1905, and again in 1912.